Oliver was very disruptive again today and ignored multiple instructions. This behaviour is becoming unacceptable and needs to improve.

 Start with rough notes, bullet points, or a full draft

-Choose your tone and watch Draft refine it
+Choose your tone and let Draft pressure-test the wording

 See Draft in Action